BeepIsla/deadlock-tools/server-match/README.md

 Stats will be dumped next to the `match.json` file in `result.json`.
 We are not able to add our own custom stat tracking to this, it is just what the server already tracks.

+The server will automatically cancel the match after ~3 minutes!
+Make sure all players are ready to join when you boot the server.

 _Linux compatibility will come once there are binaries for it_